Diabetes and insulin

 Insulin must never be exposed to extreme changes in temperature or humidity levels.
 For example, do not keep it in the car or bathroom.
 In addition, never used expired insulin.

 For many people with diabetes, insulin is an integral part of their treatment.
 Insulin therapy requires attentiveness and knowledge.
-If you have any questions or concerns, talk to your family pharmacists.
+If you have any questions or concerns, talk to your pharmacist.